Macmod/lcgcrack/README.md

 This LCG is the one used in `lcgcrack.py`, although for the challenge source code was not provided.

+# Installation

+To run the code you need `gmpy`.
+You can install it for python3 using `pip3 install gmpy`.

 # License
 The MIT License (MIT)